Creating a Google Archive (using Google Takeout)

 • You can see what format your files will be downloaded as

-• You can customize settings for each Google App, including creating your Archive from specific Mail labels, Drive folders and Calendars.
+• You can customize settings for each Google App, including creating your Archive from only specific Gmail labels, Drive folders and Calendars.

 6. Google will begin creating your archive right away; however, if you are archiving a large amount of data (emails, documents, calendars, etc.), this will take a long time (possibly hours or days).
-You can opt for an email notification when your archive is complete
+If you selected to send an email with the download link, you'll get an email when your archive is complete

 How To Access Archive mbox (Email) Files